Five Risky Markets: What You Should Know if Your Business Takes You There

-The most attractive expansion destinations often present the most complex operational challenges.
-Organizations establish operations in these markets for compelling business reasons: Massive consumer bases, competitive costs, skilled talent, and strategic positioning.
-However, regulatory landscapes in these regions are evolving rapidly, creating compliance burdens that require specialized attention.
+The most attractive locations for expansion often present the most complex operational challenges.
+These markets offer massive consumer bases, competitive costs, skilled talent, and strategic positioning.
+However, regulations in these regions are evolving rapidly, creating compliance burdens that require specialized attention.

-Every country has unique requirements that demand specialized knowledge and careful planning — but some have more compliance challenges than others.
-Here are five countries that stand out for having compliance risks that are escalating faster than most realize.
+Every country has unique requirements that demand specialized knowledge and careful planning, but some have more compliance challenges than others.
+Here are five countries that present compliance risks that are escalating faster than most realize.

 China

-The world's second-largest economy continues to attract massive investment, but recent regulatory changes demand careful navigation.
-Foreign investment compliance deadlines that took effect in December 2024 require organizational restructuring, while labor costs are climbing 20-30% due to policy shifts.
-Data localization requirements under PIPL now mandate expensive infrastructure investments and ongoing US-China geopolitical tensions add complexity to sanctions compliance.
+The world's second-largest economy continues to attract massive investment, but organizations need to be aware of recent regulatory changes.
+As of December 2024, compliance with foreign investment laws required organizational restructuring, while labor costs are climbing due to policy shifts.
+Data localization requirements under the Personal Information Protection Law mandate expensive infrastructure investments, and ongoing US-China geopolitical tensions add complexity to sanctions compliance.

 Russia

-Beyond conflict-related challenges, Russia has hard-to-navigate sanctions requirements and an unpredictable legal landscape.
-The 17th EU sanctions package adopted in May 2025 continues expanding compliance obligations.
-"Foreign agent" designations create additional operational constraints, while banking restrictions risk complete exclusion from financial systems based on the US dollar.
+Beyond conflict-related challenges, Russia has complicated sanctions requirements and an unpredictable legal landscape.
+The 17th EU sanctions package adopted in May 2025 continues to expand compliance obligations.
+"Foreign agent" designations create additional operational constraints, while banking restrictions risk exclusion from financial systems based on the US dollar.

 Bangladesh

-Ultra-competitive labor costs make Bangladesh attractive for manufacturing, but worker rights scrutiny is intensifying.
-With 85% of employment in the informal economy, compliance gaps create significant exposure.
+Ultra-competitive labor costs make Bangladesh attractive for manufacturing, but respect for workers’ rights is now getting more attention.
+With the Bangladesh Labour Force Survey 2022 indicating that 85% of the country’s labor force is in the informal economy, compliance gaps create significant exposure.
 The ITUC 2025 Index lists Bangladesh among the top 10 worst countries globally for workers' rights, while new EU due diligence requirements are raising standards for international companies.

 Philippines

 English proficiency and established business processing outsourcing (BPO) infrastructure make the Philippines a natural expansion choice.
-However, ongoing worker rights challenges and evolving foreign worker regulations under DOLE Order No. 248 are changing operational requirements.
+However, challenges related to workers’ rights and evolving foreign worker regulations under DOLE Order No. 248 are changing operational requirements.
 Meanwhile, pending gig economy legislation could significantly impact how international companies structure local operations.

-Türkiye's unique Europe-Asia position offers strategic market access, but regulatory complexity is increasing.
-New safety requirements mandate additional compliance infrastructure, while economic volatility affects operational predictability.
-The country's inclusion in the ITUC's top 10 worst for workers' rights reflects ongoing regulatory challenges.
+Turkey's geographic position offers strategic market access, but its regulatory complexity is increasing.
+New safety requirements mandate additional compliance infrastructure, while economic volatility is affecting business conditions.
+The country's inclusion in the ITUC's top 10 worst countries for workers' rights reflects ongoing challenges.

 Strategic approaches to risk management

-For established operations: Organizations with significant presence in these markets are leveraging specialized expertise to handle regulatory complexities.
-This comprehensive support approach uses local specialists who understand both statutory requirements and cultural expectations—from navigating foreign investment compliance to managing benefits administration that meets evolving standards.
+For companies in these markets: Organizations that operate in these markets often rely on expertise to handle regulatory matters and cultural nuances.
+This approach uses local specialists who understand statutory requirements and cultural expectations — from foreign investment compliance requirements to benefits that are in line with evolving standards.

 The expertise advantage

-The most successful organizations recognize that compliance in these complex markets requires specialized knowledge and local expertise.
-Rather than building internal capabilities from scratch or accepting escalating risks, they're partnering with providers who have deep, established knowledge of local requirements and cultural nuances.
+Compliance in complex markets requires specialized knowledge and local expertise.
+Rather than building internal capabilities from scratch or accepting escalating risks, savvy organizations partner with providers who have deep knowledge of local requirements and cultural nuances.

-For instance, partnering with expertise advantage provides access to 400+ in-country experts who stay current with regulatory changes, understand implementation requirements, and can guide strategic decisions about where and how to operate most effectively.
+For instance, partnering with Safeguard Global provides access to 400+ in-country experts who stay current with regulatory changes, understand implementation requirements, and can guide decisions about where and how to operate most effectively.

 Taking the next step

-Ready to understand your strategic options?
-Learn more about hiring employees in these five countries and discover how our expert guidance can help you navigate compliance complexities while achieving your operational goals.
+Learn more about doing business in these five countries and discover how our expertise can help you manage compliance while achieving your operational goals.

 Contact Us